 "FIG. 8 describes a method for superimposing the scanned coordinates onto a generic form stored in the database."
-EX-1010 8:55-57.
-Specifically, after the scanned image data has been acquired, the CAD/CAM software retrieves a generic form (i.e., a three-dimensional template) from the database.
+EX-1010 8:55-57 (Emphasis added).
 Landmarks on the generic form are matched with, and compared to, corresponding landmarks on the scanned object.
 EX-1010 8:55-9:7.
 The two images are then "spatially rotated" and "positioned" until at least three landmarks on the generic form match their corresponding landmarks on the scanned object thereby confirming the correct "spatial orientation."
 Id.
-In other words, homologous anatomical features of the image and the three-dimensional template are used to align the two images.
-EX-1030 ¶¶76-78.
-Thus, Rekow teaches the step of superimposing a three-dimensional template onto the 3D representation, wherein the template spans the defective portion of the 3D representation.
-EX-1003 ¶122.
+In other words, homologous anatomical features of the image and the template are used to align the two images.
+EX-1030 ¶¶ 76-78.
+Thus, Rekow teaches the step of superimposing a template onto the 3D representation, wherein the template represents a normative shape of an anatomical surface of the target tissue.
+EX-1003 ¶117.